heutelbeck/sapl-policy-engine/sapl-documentation/8_1_PEPImplementationSpecification.md

 async findById(@Param('id') id: string): Promise<Patient> { ... }
 ```

-Other frameworks should use their native expression or callback mechanisms.
-The key requirement is that the developer can inject domain semantics at the subscription level without modifying PEP internals.
+The examples above illustrate two reference implementations.
+Other frameworks MUST adapt the mechanism to their own idioms -- the examples are not prescriptive syntax.
+The key requirement is that the developer can construct subscription field values programmatically from runtime context (method arguments, request data, authentication state, and in PostEnforce the return value) using the framework's native patterns, without modifying PEP internals.

 #### 10.2.2 Runtime Context for Subscription Building